michal-bures/konkr_data/ai-chatter/README.md

 ## How does the chatter file work?

 It's really quite simple!
-AI chatter file is just a list of simple **rules**.
+AI chatter file is just a glorified [Markdown](https://en.wikipedia.org/wiki/Markdown) file with a list of simple **rules**.
 Each rule tells the game what the AI rivals should say in a particular situation.

-* Here's the [default chatter file](./default.md) for example
+* For example, here's the <a href="./default.md" target="_blank">[default chatter file](./default.md)</a> used by the game.
-* And here it is in [plain text without formatting](https://raw.githubusercontent.com/michal-bures/konkr_data/master/ai-chatter/default.md)  for easy download or copy/paste
+* And here it is in <a href="https://raw.githubusercontent.com/michal-bures/konkr_data/master/ai-chatter/default.md" target="_blank">plain text without formatting</a> for easy download or copy/paste

 ### So what exactly is a rule?